AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 ### Limits by the number of points

 The third way of setting the limits is to set the number of points from the beginning or end of the scale.
 We set the number of points, the second boolean parameter defines if the points should be counted from the end of the scale and the third parameter is the scale.
-The point will be counted from start by default, if you need them to be counted from end, set "true" as the second value.
+The point will be counted from start by default, if you need them to be counted from end, set `true` as the second value.

 ```
 // set limits using a number of points